Feature Overview

 | Description | Information Value List | The label shown to users in lookups and on pages | — |

-| Print Description | Information Value List | Alternative description used on printed documents (visible when Sales Configurator is active) | Blank |
+| Print Description | Information Value List | Customer-facing label used by the Sales Configurator app (separately licensed).
+Only visible when the Sales Configurator is installed.
+Has no effect in standard MDI document output | Blank |

 | Sorting Level | Information Value List | Controls the order in which this value appears in lookup lists | 99 |